Nashville Field Sobriety Test Attorneys

 - Sign ticket and property receipt ONLY

-- If you consent to a breath/blood test, IMMEDIATELY request a second independent test — that is your right
+- If you take a breath/blood test, IMMEDIATELY request a second independent test — it's your right

 - Admit to drinking!

 - Perform ANY field sobriety test, including the eye test (these are NOT required by law)

 Please note that the refusal discussed above applies only to field sobriety tests.
 Breath tests fall under the doctrine of implied consent, and refusal may result in the suspension of your driver’s license.

 What Can Affect My Performance on Field Sobriety Tests?